or…. with the knowledge of today….

 And for us?
 Sometimes a great optimism in learning is perhaps more realistic than realism.
 And perhaps it is not “first see and then believe” but “first believe and then see”.
 I think Eric Heiden too first believed that he could skate 14:28,13 before it actually became reality.

-It also helps that there is a community on Facebook / LinkedIn DigLin+ Dutch of almost 480 teachers who exchange information.
+It also helps that there is a community on Facebook / LinkedIn DigLin+ Dutch with more than 1700 participants who exchange information.
 This has resulted in a great collective experience and knowledge gained and with that we help each other forward.
 This enables us to adjust and move further forward.
 Without this interaction with teachers, we would never have been able to adjust our (too low) expectations.